cvneves/ILS-SP-CVRP/README.md

 Both GCC 9.4.0 and [IBM CPLEX 20.1](https://www.ibm.com/products/ilog-cplex-optimization-studio) are required to compile the code.
 The latter may be obtained freely through an academic license.
 The makefile is configured to import the CPLEX libraries from their default installation folder (`/opt/ibm/ILOG/CPLEX_StudioXXX`).
 Nevertheless, importing them from a different folder, as well as using prior versions of the solver, should require minor changes in the makefile only.

-Once the repository is cloned, compile the code by going to the `ILSSP` directory and using the `make` command.
+Once the repository is cloned, compile the code by going to the `ILS-SP` directory and using the `make` command.
 Finally, enter the command
 ```sh
 ./rvrp.out ../Instances/instance_name.vrp
 ```